Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    ![](img/2_srv.png)

-   - Two new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/srv` directory: MMoverServiceRequest and MMoverServiceResponse.
+   - Two new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/srv` directory: MoverServiceRequest and MoverServiceResponse.
 These files describe the expected input and output formats for the service requests and responses when calculating trajectories.

    > MessageGeneration generates two C# classes, a request and response, from a ROS srv file with protections for use of C# reserved keywords and conversion to C# datatypes.
 Learn more about [ROS Services](https://wiki.ros.org/Services).